VernonGrant/gnu-c-language-manual/markdown/Scope.md

 ```

 This prints the value of `x` the function parameter, rather than the
 value of the file-scope variable `x`.
-However,

 Labels (see [`goto` Statement and Labels](goto-Statement.md)) have
 *function* scope: each label is visible for the whole of the containing